kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0415 Launch license.md

 ### §415.121   Launch schedule.

-An applicant's safety review document must contain a generic launch processing schedule that identifies each review, rehearsal, and safety critical preflight operation to be conducted as required by §[[Volume 4/C Licensing/0417 Launch safety.md#§417.117   Reviews.|§417.117]], 417.119, and 417.121 of this chapter.
+An applicant's safety review document must contain a generic launch processing schedule that identifies each review, rehearsal, and safety critical preflight operation to be conducted as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.117   Reviews.|§§417.117]], 417.119, and 417.121 of this chapter.
 The launch schedule must also identify day of flight activities.
 The launch processing schedule must show each of these activities referenced to liftoff, such as liftoff minus three days.

 ### §415.123   Computing systems and software.